CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

    ![](../media/github-login.png)

-1. Next, to get the authentication code, sign in to Outlook (https://outlook.office365.com/mail/) with the git credentials provided in the Environment Details page, enter the verification code, and click on **Verify**.
+1. Next, to get the authentication code, sign in to Outlook (https://outlook.office365.com/mail/) with the git credentials provided in the Environment Details page.
+Enter the verification code, and click on **Verify**.

    ![](../media/authgit.png)

-1. Right-click on the **Start course**, click on the **Copy link**, and navigate to the link inside LabVM in the Edge browser where you have logged into GitHub in the previous steps.
+1. Right-click on the **Start course** given below, click on the **Copy link**, and navigate to the link inside LabVM in the Edge browser where you have logged into GitHub in the previous steps.

    <!-- For start course, run in JavaScript:
    'https://github.com/new?' + new URLSearchParams({